 Teak is durable even when not treated with oil or varnish.
 Teak is a yellowish brown timber with good grain and texture.
 Although easily worked, it can cause severe blunting on edged tools because of the presence of silica in the wood.
 Teak timber has a leather-like smell when it is freshly milled.
 Teak’s high oil content, high tensile strength and tight grain makes it particularly suitable for outdoor furniture applications.
 Over time teak can mature to a silvery-grey finish, especially when exposed to sunlight.

 Use DEVON Timber Furniture Cleaner, which is specifically designed to kill mold and mildew spores inside teak.
-Simply follow the directions on the bottle and the colour will be restored.
+Simply follow the directions on the bottle and the mold should be removed.

 Note: All DEVON teak products comes standard with DEVON Teak shield applied so ensure you clean the teak with the DEVON cleaner before applying DEVON Teak protector so that it can absorb into the timber.